 Sources: 2021/2011 Census.
 ONS

-Reading has a very diverse population, with 46.5% now belonging to a Black and Minority Ethnic community, the joint second highest proportion in the South East after Slough and with Oxford (2021 Census, Office for National Statistics), and up from 35% in 2011.
+Reading has a very diverse population, with 46.5% now belonging to a Black and Minority Ethnic community (including white and other communities), the joint second highest proportion in the South East after Slough and with Oxford (2021 Census, Office for National Statistics), and up from 35% in 2011.

 All ethnic groups have increased since 2011 apart from British, Irish and Black Caribbean.
 There has been a significant increase in the number of Romanian speakers since 2011.